Gallyan/cortext-box/README.md

   * Use `vagrant reload` to reboot it
   * Use `vagrant up` to start it
   * Use `vagrant destroy` to delete it
-  * You can modify the parameters in the file ~/cortext-box/Vagrantfile
+  * You can modify the parameters in the file ~/dev-box/Vagrantfile

-# Run Cortext projects

-The /src/cortext/ directory contains remote git sub modules wich points to cortext projects.
-Current Projects :
-  * `/cortext-auth` : Auth server (build on top of oAuth2) and user manager (in php with symfony/silex)
-  * `/cortext-assets` :  Assets server (ie files, directories, analysis, ...)
-  * `/cortext-manager` : Core job manager and script launcher interface

-To be commited :
-  * `/cortext-dashboard` : Simple web app to navigate within scripts, assets, and view results of your analysis
-  * `/cortext-project` : Complete web app to manage collaborative work and projects

 FAQ
 ---